CO32-/b3stats/titles.md

 1   | Ed Sheeran | The A Team
 1   | Eminem | Berzerk
 1   | Bellini | Samba de Janeiro
-1   | Heart | All I wanna do is make love to you
 1   | Pearl Jam | Last Kiss
 1   | eRRdeKa | Allein (PULS Live Session)
-1   | Bryan Adams | Heaven
 1   | The New Pornographers | Brill Bruisers
 1   | Firehouse | Don&#039;t treat me bad
 1   | The Black Keys | Gold on the ceiling